enclave-networks/docs/docs/handbook/install/ubuntu.md

-# Installing Enclave on Ubuntu / Debian
+# Install Guides — Ubuntu / Debian

-> This guide applies to Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS, 18.10, 19.10 and 20.04 LTS.
+> This guide applies to Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS, 18.10, 19.10 and 20.04 LTS with packages available for x86, x64 and ARM.

-Packages are available for x86, x64 and ARM.
-All work with Ubuntu 14.04 LTS and higher.
+## Installation

 1. Install the **apt-transport-https** plugin.